python-websockets/websockets/docs/intro/index.rst

 websockets requires Python ≥ 3.7.

+.. admonition:: Use the most recent Python release
+    :class: tip

-You should use the latest version of Python if possible.
-If you're using an older version, be aware that for each minor version (3.x), only the latest bugfix release (3.x.y) is officially supported.
+    For each minor version (3.x), only the latest bugfix or security release (3.x.y) is officially supported.

 Installation
 ------------